ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Integrations.Payment.Stripe/README.md

 ﻿# OrderCloud.Integrations.Payment.Stripe

 This project brings payment processing to your ecommerce app using the [Stripe](https://stripe.com/docs/api) API.
-It will be published as a nuget code library and conforms to the standard interfaces `ICreditCardProcessor` and `ICreditCardSaver` published in the base library ordercloud-dotnet-catalyst.
+It is published as a [nuget code library](https://www.nuget.org/packages/OrderCloud.Integrations.Payment.Stripe) and conforms to the standard interfaces `ICreditCardProcessor` and `ICreditCardSaver` published in the base library ordercloud-dotnet-catalyst.

 ## Payment Processing Basics